joshkgarber/kumpel/README.md

 ### Cost Estimate with Billing

 If you enjoyed the sample and want to use the program regularly, you might want to connect it to a billing account so that you don't run into free tier rate limits.
-A convervative (i.e. rounded up) cost estimate of a session including story generation is USD 0.10.
-Please note: This is a rough estimate which I am guessing based on the costs incurred while creating the program.
-Later I'll provide a more useful and accurate breakdown of cost estimates measured in input/output tokens.
+Later I'll provide a useful and accurate breakdown of cost estimates measured in input/output tokens.